solislemuslab/tropical-stethoscope/scripts/readme.md

 ### script_submit folder

-Inside are files that are used to submit jobs to the CHTC to run the python scripts.
+Inside are files that are used to submit jobs to the HTCondor to run the python scripts.
+The  `sub`  files are used to submit the jobs to HTCondor to run the scripts.
+The `sh` files can be used to set up the environment and run the python scripts with requirements listed in `environment.yml`.

 ## Notes

-Data are not pushed to this repo
+Data are not pushed to this repo.

 The files`classification_fix_6_sono.py`, `experiment_2_to_6.py` and `classification_with_augmentation.ipynb` are similar with slight differences for different experiments.